SAP/luigi/plugins/auth/public/auth-oidc/README.md

 npm i -save-dev copy-webpack-plugin
 ```

-Now you would need to import plugin files and oidc-client library in your project, using webpack:
+Then, you need to import the plugin files and `oidc-client` library in your project using webpack:

 ```javascript
 const CopyWebpackPlugin = require('copy-webpack-plugin');